meet-minimalist/Texture-Synthesis-Using-Convolutional-Neural-Networks/README.md

 Tensorflow implementation of paper - "Texture Synthesis Using Convolutional Neural Networks"

 #### In this notebook, we'll generate new textures based on the given texture.
 The output will be generated from the scratch noisy image.
 The steps of the process is as follows.
+Also, the notebook is created to facilitate self-learning approach.

 _Step 1: Preprocessing the input image_